1996LimingWei/Blog/Funtrip/HTML Elements in CSS.md

 ### **1. Block vs. Inline Display**
 - **Block elements** (`<div>`, `<h2>`, `<p>`, `<ul>`):
   - Take full available width by default.
   - Stack vertically (new line after each).
+Use flex-col for flexible column spacing
   - Can have width/height, margin/padding on all sides.

 - **Inline elements** (`<span>`, `<a>`):